 Coconut flour and lots of eggs are the key to fluffy, grain-free pancakes.
 Dye them green and top the finished flapjacks with sliced kiwi or Granny Smith apples for even more color!

 Break out that shamrock cookie cutter—these sweet sugar cookies are just begging to be frosted in emerald icing.
 P.S.
 We bet they go pretty nicely with an Irish coffee.

 Get the recipe: Sugar Cookies

 Bet you didn’t realize you could make your own marshmallows at home—but you can, and it’s not as difficult as you might think.
 Plus, the recipe can be easily customized for endless variations.
-Might we suggest lime-green vanilla?
+Might we suggest adding lime zest?